Resource theory of quantum scrambling: Introduction

 Exploiting advantages provided by quantum phenomena is one of the key problems in information processing tasks.
 In recent years, one theoretical framework, called quantum resource theory \cite{HORODECKI_2012,ChitambarRMP19}, has been developed to quantify these advantages.
 In a quantum resource theory, one identifies a set of free quantum states (channels) that are easy to prepare (implement).
 All other quantum states (channels) are considered resources and are often useful in accomplishing a particular task.
 A resource monotone quantifies the amount of resource in a state (channel).
 Using this formalism, it was shown that many features of quantum resources are very general and can be characterized in a unified manner \cite{ChitambarRMP19,Liu2019}.
-Examples of resources include entanglement~\cite{Chitambar_2019}, magic~\mbox{\cite{Veitch_2014, Howard_2017,Wang_2019}}, coherence~\cite{aberg2006quantifying, baumgratz2014quantifying,winter2016operational,bu2017maximum,Streltsov2017colloquium}, and uncomplexity~\cite{Halpern2021}, among others.
+Examples of resources include entanglement~\cite{Chitambar_2019}, magic~\mbox{\cite{Veitch_2014, Howard_2017,Wang_2019}}, quantum thermodynamics~\cite{Brandao2013,Brandao_secondlaws2015,RennerPRX21,Renner2022}, coherence~\cite{aberg2006quantifying, baumgratz2014quantifying,winter2016operational,bu2017maximum,Streltsov2017colloquium}, and uncomplexity~\cite{Halpern2021}, among others.

 Resource theories have been widely used to quantify advantages in operational tasks~\cite{Takagi_2019}.
 For instance, quantum entanglement is an essential resource for quantum teleportation~\cite{PhysRevLett.70.1895}.
 Magic, which characterizes how far away a quantum state (gate) is from the set of stabilizer states (Clifford gates), has been used in quantum computation to establish bounds on classical simulation times~\cite{Bravyi_2016, Bravyi_2019, Howard_2017, Seddon_2021, Seddon_2019, Bu_2019, Bu_2022}.
-Despite its many applications, a resource theory of scrambling is still lacking.
+Despite its many applications, a resource theory of scrambling has been lacking.
+Recently, Yoshida conjectured that one may exist~\cite{Yoshida2021Recovery}.